Wondering where to start?

 Western offers assistance to help with the transition to classes in any format.
 The Learning Commons can walk you through how to use the computer programs/software as well as provide tips for being successful.

-Plus, for the Spring 2021 term, Western is providing free wireless internet service in designated parking lots.
+Plus, Western is providing free wireless internet service in designated parking lots.

 New!
 Western is piloting a unique flexible experience where students can learn and progress through course material at your own pace.
 Beginning Fall 2021, two of our manufacturing programs will be offered through Competency-Based Education (CBE).
 Learn more about CBE programs.